-F. Exterior Features

-1. General

-a.
-To the extent practicable, original historic architectural elements and materials shall be preserved.

-b.
-Architectural elements and materials for new additions shall be compatible with related elements of the historic building and with the historic character of the District.
+- F. Exterior Features - 1.
+General - a.
+To the extent practicable, original historic architectural elements and materials shall be preserved. - b.
+Architectural elements and materials for new additions shall be compatible with related elements of the historic building and with the historic character of the District. - c.

-c.
 The preservation, cleaning, repair and other treatment of original materials shall be in accord with the Secretary of Interior's Standards of Rehabilitation and Guidelines for Rehabilitating Historic Buildings.

-Staff Finding: The house is in fair to poor condition and will require a substantial rehabilitation undertaking.
-The existing siding should be retained when possible and replaced with inkind materials.
-However, staff believes that this decision should be made in the field as siding replacement of inkind materials does not normally require historic review.
+Staff Finding: Complies as Proposed.
+The house is in fair to poor condition and will require a substantial rehabilitation undertaking.
+The existing siding should be retained when possible and replaced with in-kind materials.
+However, staff believes that this decision should be made in the field as siding replacement of in-kind materials does not normally require historic review.